RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 Instances](https://aws.amazon.com/ec2/instance-types/#storage-optimized)"
 because of the performance of NVMe for flash memory.

-When running RF on-premise, it is best to use local internal flash memory in each server (preferably NVMe SSDs for their exceptional performance).
+When running RoF on-premise, it is best to use local internal flash memory in each server (preferably NVMe SSDs for their exceptional performance).
 The Redis Enterprise Software database persistent and ephemeral storage can be on different disks, either local or attached.